 Increased shelf appeal

-Increased shelf appeal stems from the ability to use TPE to create a visually attractive surface.
-It comes in a wide range of colors, can be tinted, and engineered for different finishes, such as matte or gloss.
-Clear TPE surfaces can also be overmolded on patterned or customized substrates, which might carry a corporate logo or message.
+Overmolding delivers the desired look that helps a product stand out from the competition since TPE can be used to create a visually attractive surface.
+TPE comes in a wide range of colors, and it can be engineered for different finishes such as matte or gloss.
+Clear TPE surfaces that may carry a corporate logo, message or operation instructions can also be overmolded on patterned or customized substrates.

 Lower production costs

 Although it’s rare for something to add value in several ways yet lower production cost, overmolding does so.

 How?
 Overmolding reduces the number of manufacturing steps involved.
 In the automotive market, for example, it can eliminate the need for injection molding and assembly for components like gaskets or bumpers, as well as secondary finishing operations, such as priming, painting or coating.